twalsh92/twalsh92.github.io/index.md

 # Welcome

-I'm a PhD student at the [University of Sheffield](http://shef.ac.uk), a member of the [Testing Research Group](https://www.sheffield.ac.uk/dcs/research/groups/testing/home), researching novel methods for quality assurance of responsive web pages.
+I'm a software engineer at [Redgate](https://www.red-gate.com/), working to deliver ingeniously simple tools for professionals working on the Microsoft Data Platform.
+Before that, I was a PhD student at the [University of Sheffield](http://shef.ac.uk), where as a member of the [Testing Research Group](https://www.sheffield.ac.uk/dcs/research/groups/testing/home) I researched novel methods for quality assurance of responsive web pages.

 ## About Me